suessflorian/paralif-by-transfer/README.md

 _The <X, Y> represents how long the training process took; on continuous model for X epochs, and Y epochs on the branched LIF/ParaLIF model_.

 - We do have checkpoint files for everything, so these are all readily verifiable.
-- _Coming soon_, for branched ResNet's (LIF/ParaLIF) variants, we're also interested in the standard deviation of all results.
+- For these branched ResNet's (ParaLIF) variants, we're also interested in the standard deviation of all inferences as ParaLIF is noticeably non-deterministic.
-    - This is will be found via setting manual seeds (see [`torch.manual_seed`](https://pytorch.org/docs/stable/generated/torch.manual_seed.html))

 ### CIFAR-10